Mining Intelligence and News

 Mine Life...
 Lock

-SnapshotThe Los Azules project is among the largest undeveloped copper deposits on the globe.
+SnapshotThe Los Azules project is one of the world’s largest undeveloped open-pit copper porphyry copper deposits and is located in the Province of San Juan, Argentina.

 Owners